ossf/tac/TI-reports/2024/2024-Q4-Alpha-Omega.md

 Our 2024 Annual Report will be published in early January 2025.

-Some key opportunities to engage:

-* Our next monthly report is due out around July 5th.
-* Our next roundtable (for grant recipients and selected guests) will be held on July 25th.
-* Our next public meeting will be held on August 7th.
-* We'll have a roundtable at Open Source Summit EU in September and are planning to attend the LF Member Summit.

 ### Questions/Issues for the TAC

 No, but as always, we're eager for substantive discussion with TAC and others.